-The time limit for this task will be 20 minutes.
-The task will proceed in four phases with the following order:
+The time limit for this task will be 15 minutes.
+The task will proceed with three tasks in the following order:

 - (1) Renovation time

-- (2) Setting time
+- (2) Presentation

-- (3) Presentations

-- (4) Customer interaction demonstrations
+- (3) Customer interaction demonstrations

 Participants can distribute the time to each phase as they prefer.
 Participants must indicate their progression to the judges when starting each phase and when completing the task.